Paaarth/interview-questions/README.md

 ### 46. What is a generator function?

 **Answer:**
-A generator function allows you to pause and resume execution, using the `yield` keyword[^3]
+A generator function allows you to pause and resume execution, using the `yield` keyword

 ### 47. What is memoization?

 **Answer:**
-Memoization is an optimization technique that stores the results of expensive function calls[^3]
+Memoization is an optimization technique that stores the results of expensive function calls

 ### 48. What is currying?

 **Answer:**
-Currying is converting a function with multiple arguments into a sequence of functions with single arguments[^3]
+Currying is converting a function with multiple arguments into a sequence of functions with single arguments

 ### 49. What is a pure function?